 Christopher DiTullio was appointed as our Executive Vice President, Chief Customer Officer in February 2022 after serving as our Senior Vice President, Chief Customer Officer since October 2019.
 His responsibilities cover all aspects in which our customer interacts with our brand, including field leadership and all aspects of store location operations, development and in-store experience; inventory management; omni-channel operations and customer care; marketing and brand organizations, inclusive of creative, digital marketing, digital experience, customer relationship management and customer insights and analytics.
 Mr. DiTullio joined the Company in 2005 and since that time has held various leadership roles in inventory management, marketing, e-commerce and omni-channel.
 Prior to joining the Company, Mr. DiTullio held roles in operations and inventory management with JC Penney, Homeplace, Inc. and Cole Vision.
-Additionally, Mr. DiTullio recently completed a six year term on the board of Association for Creative Industries (the craft and hobby industry association, formerly Craft & Hobby Association).
+Additionally, Mr. DiTullio recently completed a six-year term on the board of Association for Creative Industries (the craft and hobby industry association, formerly Craft & Hobby Association).
+Mr. DiTullio currently serves on the board of Friends of Breakthrough Schools.